cancerdatasci/ceres/README.md

 devtools::install_github("cancerdatasci/ceres")
 ```

-or clone the `ceres` repository, navigate to the local copy, and run from the R console:
+or clone the `ceres` repository, navigate to the parent directory of the local copy, and run from the R console:

 ```
 devtools::install("ceres")